mat-zip/mat-zip/README.md

 - 👯 I'm looking to collaborate on open source projects that will improve other people's lives.
 - 🤔 I'm looking for help with A.I.s and Data Analysis, if you think you can help me, don't hesitate to send me an email or a message on LinkedIn
 - 📫 How to reach me: email: matheusrochacamarg@gmail.com / LinkedIn: https://www.linkedin.com/in/mat-/
-- 💭 “What You Think of Yourself Is Much More Important than What Others Think of You.” -Seneca
+- 💭 “Luck is what happens when preparation meets opportunity.” -Seneca
 <div>
 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=mat-zip&show_icons=true&theme=dracula&include_all_commits=true&count_private=true"/>
 <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=mat-zip&layout=compact&langs_count=16&theme=dracula"/>